-\ Business disruptions could seriously harm our future revenue and financial condition and increase our costs and expenses.
+Business disruptions could seriously harm our future revenue and financial condition and increase our costs and expenses.

-Our operations, and those of our third-party manufacturers, CROs and other contractors and consultants, could be subject to disruptions resulting from earthquakes, power shortages, telecommunications failures, water shortages, floods, hurricanes, typhoons, fires, extreme weather conditions, medical pandemic or epidemics, wars and other geopolitical conflicts, and other natural or man-made disasters or business interruptions, for which we are predominantly self-insured.
+Our operations, and those of our third-party manufacturers, CROs and other contractors and consultants, could be subject to disruptions resulting from earthquakes, power shortages, telecommunications failures, water shortages, floods, hurricanes, typhoons, fires, extreme weather conditions, medical pandemic or epidemics, wars and other geopolitical conflicts (including related to Russia's invasion of Ukraine), and other natural or man-made disasters or business interruptions, for which we are predominantly self-insured.
 The occurrence of any of these business disruptions could seriously harm our operations and financial condition and increase our costs and expenses.